RhetTbull/photosmeta/README.md

                         list keywords, albums, persons found in database then
                         exit: --list=keyword, --list=album, --list=person
   --export EXPORT       export photos before applying metadata; set EXPORT to
-                        the export path will leave photos in the Photos library unchanged and only add metadata to the exported photos
+                        the export path; will leave photos in the Photos library unchanged and only add metadata to the exported photos --export-by-date      Automatically create output folders to organize photos by date created (e.g. DEST/2019/12/20/photoname.jpg).
+  --edited              Also update or export edited version of photo if one
+                        exists; if exported, edited version will be named photoname_edited.ext where photoname is name of
+                        original photo and ext is extension of original photo.
+                        Warning: recommend --edited not be used with --inplace as it can cause errors when opening the photo in Photos.app
+  --original-name       Use photo's original filename instead of current
+                        filename for export
 ```

 ## Examples